-I made my first felt quiet book as I was preparing to return to school for my masters degree in Psychology.
+I made my first felt quiet book as I was preparing to return to school for my master’s degree in child development and mental health.
 I’d recently began reading up on sensory development and sensory stimulation for children.
 Turns out, I learned, that children’s books that include textures and sounds and interactive elements aren’t just for entertainment.
 Along with rough-and-tumble play and exploratory play in the great outdoors, books that engage more than one or two senses (typically: visual and, when read aloud, audio) help provide the sensory stimulation critical to developing the parts of the brain that help humans understand and interact with the world around us.

 That’s what was swimming around in my brain as I started the sketches that became my niece’s first quiet book.
 When I began planning her book, I knew I wanted to go beyond interactive pockets, zippers, and buttons and extend into tactile stimulation.
 My elephant would have rough burlap “skin”, the lion would have a thick furry mane, and portions of ice would be slick and cool via the use of vinyl and polymer clay elements.
 My “J” page, which featured both a “jeep” and “jewels” was an opportunity to add a metallic, hard element to my quiet book’s pages… but how?